children sat on a bench

 Pastoral Care

-At Palmers Green High School we care for the physical and emotional well-being of every girl.
+At PGHS we care for the physical and emotional wellbeing of every pupil.
 We aim to provide a supportive environment where each pupil can develop as a unique person and adopt a positive attitude to health, fitness and self-image.
 It is essential for every pupil to feel that they are an important part of the community able to contribute to the life of the school.
 Each pupil’s happiness is important to members of staff and to other pupils.

 Being part of the Palmers Green High School community involves learning to respect others and to live alongside people holding different opinions.